douglasandre/easy_rps/README.md

 # EasyRps

 EasyRps allows you to generate RPS for NF-e emission easily.
+NOTE: WE ARE IN A FIRST VERSION, SO UNTIL NOW WE SUPPORT THE RPS EMISSION JUST FOR SP/SAO PAULO.
+Contributions are always welcome!

 ## Installation